ShaharNaveh/ShaharNaveh.github.io/content/blog/cicd-your-cv/index.md

 on:
   push:
     branches:
       - main
-  workflow_dispatch: # To be able to trigger this workflow manually
+  # Allows you to run this workflow manually from the Actions tab
+  workflow_dispatch:

 permissions:
   contents: write